How to Plan and Launch an MVP: A Go-to-Market Strategy

 • reviewing the feedback regularly;

-• taking action to address the identified issues or changes or using feedback for feature prioritization and product planning.
+• taking action to address the identified issues or changes or using feedback for product planning.

 What else can help you know for sure whether your launch was effective or not?
 You can use various startup analytics tools, such as Amplitude or Mixpanel, to monitor whether your product is gaining the needed traction.